-The confirmation of the effectiveness of propolis in fighting etiological factors of periodontitis made some authors include these preparations in the periodontologic therapeutic protocol.
-Mucoadhesive hydrophilic gel containing propolis, when applied to gingival pockets, can be useful in treatment of periodontitis.
-Additional subgingival irrigations with a propolis extract during periodontologic treatment allowed to obtain better results than scaling and root planning.
-Not only local, but also oral use of propolis-based preparations turns out to be effective in periodontal treatment, see original publications in 350 propolis once daily (propolis + SRP group, n = 24) was performed in patients with long-standing Diabetes Melitis type 2 (DMt2) and chronic peridontitis (CP).
+A 6-month masked, randomized clinical trial comparing propolis (of Chinese origin) with placebo (placebo + SRP group, n=26) or SRP (scaling and root planning) combined with a 6-month regimen of 400 mg oral propolis once daily (propolis + SRP group, n=24) was performed in patients with long-standing Diabetes Melitis type 2 (DMt2) and chronic peridontitis (CP).
 After 3 and 6 months, average HbA1c levels in the propolis group decreased significantly by 0.82% and 0.96% units, respectively (P <0.01); however, there were no significant differences in the placebo group.
-Likewise, fasting plasma glucose and serum carbamyl-lysine levels were significantly reduced in the propolis group, but not in the placebo group.
+Likewise, fasting plasma glucose and serum carbamyllysine levels were significantly reduced in the propolis group, but not in the placebo group.
 After therapy, periodontal parameters of CP were significantly improved in both groups.
 The propolis group showed significantly greater probing depth reduction and clinical attachment level gain than the control group after 3 and 6 months.
-Conclusion: A 6-month regimen of 400 mg propolis once daily is a potentially viable adjunct to SRP that significantly reduces levels of HbA1c, FPG, and CML, and improves periodontal therapy outcome in people with DMt2 and CP^{92}
+Conclusion: A 6-month regimen of 400 mg propolis once daily is a potentially viable adjunct to SRP that significantly reduces levels of HbA1c, FPG, and CML, and improves periodontal therapy outcome in people with DMt2 and $CP^{87}$